 A few weeks back I spontaneously found myself heading to Birgu to explore the city by myself.
-I used to go off on adventures alone every chance I could get however it became something that I seldom did anymore (especially on my own) so I decided that this needed to change!
+I used to go off on adventures alone at every chance I could get however it has become something that I seldom do anymore, so I decided that this needed to change!
 As well as wanting to get some exercise and fresh air, the act of exploring at my own pace with nothing but my camera has always been something I revelled in.

 Birgu also goes by the italian name of Vittoriosa and makes up one of the three cities situated on the opposite side of Valletta.
 The city itself played an important role during The Siege of Malta and was the home to the Knights of St John who made it a capital city way back in 1530.